-Price: $10 per student / $8 per chaperone / 1 free chaperone per 8 students
+Price: $10 per person / first 4 chaperones are free / 1 chaperone per 8 students

 For reservations, please contact Erin Wederbrook Yuskaitis, Director of Education by emailing firstname.lastname@example.org.
 Please include the name of your school and school address, number of students and chaperones, and your preferred dates and times.
 We will do our best to accommodate your request.
 Please note we are especially busy with school groups April – June.